 - Lengthen the chronically tight and irritated muscles.

-- Using isometric exercises often decreases the perceived threat.
+- Use isometric exercises to decrease the perceived threat.

 - Myofascial release